What is a care leavers local offer?

 - information about services offered by others which the local authority has power to offer as a result of its functions under the Children Act 1989/ 2004

-For former relevant care leavers, you are now able to request support and advice between the ages of 21 and 24 and a PA will be allocated to you either until you reach your twenty-fifth birthday, or until you decide you no longer want this support.
+Former relevant care leavers are now able to request support and advice between the ages of 21 and 24 and a personal adviser (PA) will be allocated to you either until you reach your twenty-fifth birthday, or until you decide you no longer want this support.

 The local offer must be updated from time to time, as appropriate but only after consultation with relevant persons, including care leavers.
 It must reflect what you tell us you need, and not what we think you need.

 The local offer for care leavers should relate to six areas, these are: